Before Your FIRST Game (One-Time Setup)

 +If you defeat the last troop on the board belonging to another player:

-- Take all of their Resource cards
+- Take all of their Resource cards (but NOT their Scar card)

 - Take their Red Star tokens (if any)